-Why should I have a passive income in 2021?
+Why should I have a passive income?

 So we know what passive income is–why do you care?
 Is it something you can do yourself?
 Why spend the time and effort creating a passive stream of income when you already have a regular paycheck?
 WELL–